 School values, philosophy and vision

-The Student Engagement Policy could include a global statement about the philosophy of the school before moving on to more specific statements relating to the school community.
+The policy could include a global statement about the philosophy of the school before moving on to more specific statements relating to the school community.
 Two examples of global statements are:

 - every member of the school community has a right to fully participate in an educational environment that is safe, supportive and inclusive